Many thanks for considering an expedition or course with Hepworth Adventures Ltd

 We will accept no responsibility whatsoever in respect of loss or damage to personal property.

 Climbing, mountaineering and hill walking are all potentially dangerous activities.
-Please read our participation statement at the foot of this page, as you will need to agree to it when you book.
+Please read our participation statement below as you will need to agree to it when you book.

 When an activity becomes predictable and absolutely safe, it ceases to be exciting or by definition to be an adventure.
 For an activity to be adventurous it must have an uncertain outcome and it will carry risks.
 Going into mountainous regions is implicitly hazardous, and if we add to that an adventurous activity, then by necessity the hazards are increased.
 This implies an inherent and intractable risk of injury or, in the extreme, loss of life.
 Anyone considering taking part in a trip needs to consider this very seriously and to take responsibility for their own participation and acknowledge and accept these risks.